How to Manage Sales Automation Booking Links Across Multiple Companies — Monetize Leads with Paid Consultation Links

 Calendly, Cal.com, and most scheduling tools tie one booking link to one calendar identity.
 If you operate three Google accounts for three companies, you need three separate subscriptions — and none of them talk to each other.
 That breaks cross-account availability for anyone living in Google Calendar multiple accounts at once.

-Wall 2 — AI SDRs just paste the link
+Wall 2 — Sequencers just paste the link

-Apollo, Instantly, Smartlead — every AI SDR does the same thing: it places your AI SDR booking link in the email template.
+Apollo, Instantly, Smartlead — every sequencer does the same thing: it places your booking link in the email template.
 It doesn't verify that the link checks availability across all your accounts.
-If the link is blind to your other calendars, AI-generated leads hit a broken scheduling flow and double booking prevention fails silently.
+If the link is blind to your other calendars, automated leads hit a broken scheduling flow and double booking prevention fails silently.

 Wall 3 — You can't tell which company the meeting belongs to